shahadKhaled7/RASSAD-PDPL-Compliance/README.md

 ### Dashboard

 ![Dashboard](assets/screenshots/DashBoard%20Page.png)
-An interactive dashboard presenting an overview of the analysis results through four key visualizations:
+The dashboard provides an overview of the compliance analysis results through four key visualizations:

-Overall Compliance Status: Shows the ratio of compliant versus non-compliant texts.
+- **Overall Compliance Status:** Shows the ratio of compliant versus non-compliant texts.
-Violation Type: Shows the distribution of detected PDPL violation categories.
+- **Violation Type:** Shows the distribution of detected PDPL violation categories.
-Violations Over Time: Shows the daily trend of detected violations over time.
+- **Violations Over Time:** Shows the daily trend of detected violations over time.
-Frequency of Detected Violations: Shows the frequency of each detected violation type.
+- **Frequency of Detected Violations:** Shows the frequency of each detected violation type.

 ### History